johnsboyd/Python/singming/README.md

 displayed but the original lyrics are not really stored in the database intact, they are only stored as markov indexes.

-Using the application:
-1) using Search form, type in the song title and artist name and hit return (lyrics should appear on screen)
-2) click the 'Add-Song' to add your song to the list of indexed songs
-3) repeat above steps to add in several songs
-4) at 'Select Songs' screen check several radio buttons to select songs to be merged
-5) click 'mingle-it' to see Markov (mashup) results

 Installation:
 ```
   $ sudo apt-get install redis